 Add the following lines of code to it and replace “YourServerNameHere” with your “Server Name” and “[email protected]” with your “Email Id“.

 #!/bin/sh ( /usr/local/bin/rkhunter --versioncheck /usr/local/bin/rkhunter --update /usr/local/bin/rkhunter --cronjob --report-warnings-only ) | /bin/mail -s 'rkhunter Daily Run (PutYourServerNameHere)' [email protected]

 Step 5: Manual Scan and Usage

 To scan the entire file system, run the Rkhunter as a root user.

 # rkhunter --check

-The above command generates log file under /var/log/rkhunter.log with the checks results made by Rkhunter.
+The above command generates a log file under /var/log/rkhunter.log with the check results made by Rkhunter.

 # cat /var/log/rkhunter.log